Komodo National Park

-Komodo National Park (Indonesian: Taman Nasional Komodo) is a national park in Indonesia located within the Lesser Sunda Islands in the border region between the provinces of East Nusa Tenggara and West Nusa Tenggara.
-The park includes the three larger islands Komodo, Padar and Rinca, and 26 smaller ones, with a total area of 1733 km2, with 603 km2 of it land.
-The national park was founded in 1980 to protect the Komodo dragon, the world's largest lizard.
+Komodo National Park (Indonesian: Taman Nasional Komodo) is a national park in Indonesia within the Lesser Sunda Islands in the border region between the provinces of East Nusa Tenggara and West Nusa Tenggara.
+The park includes the three larger islands—Komodo, Padar and Rinca—and 26 smaller ones, with a total area of 1733 km2, with 603 km2 of it land.
+The park was founded in 1980 to protect the Komodo dragon, the world's largest lizard.
 Later it was dedicated to protecting other species, including marine species.
-In 1991 the national park was declared a UNESCO World Heritage Site and a Man and Biosphere Reserve.
+In 1991 the park was declared a UNESCO World Heritage Site and a Man and Biosphere Reserve.
 It is considered one of the world's 25 biodiversity hotspots.

 Komodo National Park has been selected as one of the New 7 Wonders of Nature.
 The waters surrounding Komodo island contain rich marine biodiversity.
-Komodo islands is also a part of the Coral Triangle, which contains some of the richest marine biodiversity on Earth.
+Komodo island is also part of the Coral Triangle, which contains some of the richest marine biodiversity on Earth.

 It is also a WWF Global 200 Marine Eco-region, a WWF/IUCN Centre of Plant Diversity, one of the world's Endemic Bird Areas and an ASEAN Heritage Park.